alex-golang/imgtools/imgmap/README.md

 argument, or as a single expression in the `-expr` command line argument.

+### Map file

+When specifying multiple mapping rules in an external map file, one should be aware of how these rules are interpreted.
+The program processes the rules from top to bottom.
+On each rule application, the program reads pixels from an input image and writes the transformed result to an output image.
+On the next rule, the output from the previous rule becomes the input for the new rule.
+So only the first rule operates on the original input image.

 ### Mappings

 A color map comes in the form of a list of whitespace-separated source- and